vimsh/db_conn/README.md

 ### The why?

 I had a hard time finding a free open source C++ Sybase driver that would be lightweight with no dependencies, easy to add and use, having a generic extensible interface in case database would be switched later on.
+Since then I also added SQLite driver.

 ### Thread safety: